At Empowered Mediation . . .

 Contact Information

-Whether you are facing a divorce, a custody dispute, or a civil matter, John Laubach is here to help you find a path forward.
+Whether you are facing a divorce, a custody dispute, or a civil matter in Arizona or Michigan, John Laubach is here to help you find a path forward.
 Reach out for a confidential consultation.

 Availability